Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Asymptotic Analysis

-Theorem \ref{thm:variance} shows that given an arbitrary sampling probability $a(\bm{x},k)$, the method in Section \ref{sec:method} can generate a consistent estimator $\hat{\bm{\Theta}}_{Sub}$ without post-estimation correction as long as the logistic model is correctly specified.
-This is different from earlier methods such as the LCC method of \cite{fithian2014local} which employs post-estimation corrections.
-One benefit of the proposed method is that without post-estimation correction we can still produce a consistent estimator in the original model family, and our framework allows different sampling functions for different data points $(\bm{x}_i,c_i)$.
-For example, in time series analysis, we may want to sample the older data more aggressively than the more recent data.
-This can be naturally handled in our framework but will be impossible to be addressed by using the earlier post-estimation correction approach.
-Another benefit is that the framework can be naturally applied with regularization, because regularization can be regarded as a restriction on the parameter space for $\bm{\Theta}$.
-However, post-estimation correction based methods can not be directly applied to regularized estimators.
+Theorem \ref{thm:variance} shows that given an arbitrary sampling probability $a(\x,k)$, the proposed method in Section \ref{sec:method} generates a consistent estimator $\hat{\bT}_{Sub}$ \emph{without} post-estimation correction.
+This is different from existing methods such as the LCC in \cite{fithian2014local}, which employs post-estimation corrections.
+One benefit of the proposed method is that without post-estimation correction, we can still produce a consistent estimator in the original model family, and our framework allows different sampling functions for different data points $(\x_i,y_i)$.
+For example, in time series analysis, we may want to sample recent data points more aggressively than past data points.
+This can be handled naturally by our framework, but not by using the post-estimation correction based approach.
+Another benefit is that the framework can be naturally applied with regularization, which can be regarded as a restriction on the parameter space for $\bT$.